Star toe pattern for toe-up socks

 Star toe is formed by working the increases evenly around the sock in four sections.
 First the increases are made every round and after a few rounds every other round.
 The pattern is written for the magic loop method (socks are knitted with a long circular needle) but you can easily adjust it for the double pointed needles as well.

-Star toe is a great choice especially if you do not know what is your desired stitch count going to be so you can just keep on increasing until you reach your desired width.
+Star toe is a great choice especially if you don’t know what is your desired stitch count going to be so you can just keep on increasing until you reach your desired width.

 How do you know it’s the correct size?
 Measure across the width of the toe or if you are knitting the sock for yourself just try the sock on.
 For a stockinette sock you want the sock to have about 10% of negative ease so stop increasing when it’s a little tight and it will be correct.
 You get 10% of negative ease for the sock if you multiply your foot circumference with 0.9.
 So for instance if your foot circumference is 9’’ then the circumference of your sock should be 0.9*9’’=8.1’’.